 - To Solidarity (Pack 5): portability and exit rights (detailed in Pack 5) are referenced in every contract.

-- To Symbiosis (Pack 6): bounded scopes, handover, and shutdown are success criteria.
+- To Symbiosis (Pack 6): bounded scopes, handover, and shutdown are success criteria — a Kami that cannot end gracefully has failed the care test.

 A closing image: the signed work order

 Picture a work order by the door: what will be fixed, by whom, by when; how to check the work; who to call if it fails.
 The signature is legible — and so is the penalty for not showing up.
-In other words, teach our systems to post their work orders, sign them, and honour them.
+In other words, teach our systems to post their work orders, sign them, and honour them — and design the oversight that makes honouring them the path of least resistance, not an act of heroic institutional will.